Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Atlanta has combined with its opponents to score more than 47.5 points only twice this year.
+- Atlanta and its opponents have combined for 47.5 points -- this matchup's over/under -- only two times this year.

 - Miami's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to score 37.5 points per game, 10.0 less than the total in this contest.
+- The 59.1 points per game these two squads have surrendered to opponents this season are 11.6 more than the 47.5 total in this contest.

-- These two squads surrender a combined 59.1 points per game, 11.6 more than this contest's over/under.

-- The average total in Falcons games this season is 48.0, 0.5 points more than Sunday's over/under of 47.5.

 Falcons stats and trends

+- So far this season Atlanta has two wins against the spread.

-- This season, the Falcons have one ATS win in two games as a favorite of 2.5 points or more.
+- This season, the Falcons have one against the spread win in two games as a favorite of 2.5 points or more.

-- Atlanta's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Atlanta's games this year have hit the over on three of five set point totals (60%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Dolphins.